The above links connect to various places that those of a philosophical bent might like to go.

 Ancient religions list the names of many wonderful people who have set out to explore the nature of the mind and what is beyond, perhaps hoping to break through to some other reality or place.
 And the most successful have realised that there is nothing to 'break through' to, and no 'place' to discover.
 In fact, trying to go anywhere other than where we are, right here and now, is just another activity of a (deluded) mind.

 Most religions have a founder.
 Hinduism is one of the oldest and does not claim a founder — just an accumulation of wisdom.
 But there are many offspring of Hinduism.
 Buddhism is a development of Hinduism, exported to countries further East than India.
 And a further development of Buddhism is Zen Buddhism.
 A characteristic of Zen Buddhism is sudden and complete understanding taking place in a flash of insight.
 Such insight can bring instant freedom from old and limiting thoughts; the word liberation is often used, or realisation.
 Or awareness.
-Buddhism and Hinduism also provide steady, practical routes to that awareness, such as meditation and yoga; these help the mind develop in order to help it see reality.
+Buddhism and Hinduism also provide steady, practical routes to that awareness, such as meditation and yoga; these help the mind develop in order to help it stay with reality when it encounters it.

 Play?